suzannejmatthews/PDC-Unplugged/content/activities/oddEvenTranspositionSort.md

 ## Accessibility

-This exercise appears fairly accesible to everyone.
+This exercise appears fairly accessible to everyone.
 For students who are blind, the Braille cards are recommended so students can read the number on them.
 For Deaf students the "Odd" "Even" phases can be signified by holding up a large sign.
 We do not anticipate any mobility issues, as students can sit in